Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language as a policy condition

 RL algorithms can be applied to tasks based on language-conditioned rewards.
 Early attempts at language-conditioned RL concentrated on games~\citep{fu2019language, MacGlashan2015GroundingEC, bahdanau2018learning, kaplan2017beating, goyal2019using}, since games often have well-defined rules and objectives, and also easy to reproduce experiments and compare the performance.
 These studies train an agent capable of comprehending natural language instructions given by humans.
 In these games, human languages are given to control the agent to solve navigation tasks~\citep{chaplot2018gated, misra2017mapping, andreas2017modular, MacGlashan2015GroundingEC, janner2018representation}, scoring games~\citep{kaplan2017beating, goyal2019using}, and object manipulations~\citep{bahdanau2018learning}.
 However, this does not explain how language can guide robots to perform complex manipulation tasks with high-dimensional actions.

 An early solution was to decouple language from control.
 LCGG~\citep{colas2020language} uses language to condition a goal generator, which then provides a language-agnostic goal to a pre-trained goal-conditioned policy.
 This modularity allows any off-the-shelf RL controller to be used, enabling a single instruction to generate a diverse range of behaviors.
 However, because language never directly touches the policy network, the robot cannot adapt its low-level behavior to linguistic intent and is limited to simple pick-and-place tasks involving different colors.
 To address this limitation, subsequent research aims to integrate language more tightly into the policy loop.
 For example, LanCon-Learn~\citep{silva2021lancon} achieves this by directly feeding a language embedding into an attention router that gates multiple skill modules inside a shared actor-critic network.
-By allowing language to re-weight reusable skills at every timestep, a single network could master dozens of tasks and recombine them for zero-shot generalization.
-The drawback is that learning the router and control policies simultaneously proved to be fragile and sample-hungry.
+By allowing language to re-weight reusable skills at every timestep, \textcolor{black}{a single network could master dozens of tasks and recombine them for limited task recomposition on held-out instructions or task combinations.} The drawback is that learning the router and control policies simultaneously proved to be fragile and sample-hungry.
 To improve sample efficiency, MILLION~\citep{bing2023meta} introduces a memory-based meta-learning approach using a Gated Transformer-XL~\citep{parisotto2020stabilizing}.
 It separates the process into a brief instruction phase, where the model reads the language command into its memory, and a trial phase, where it acts based on that stored context.
-This decoupling of ``reading'' from ``acting'' accelerates exploration and leads to rapid adaptation on unseen manipulation tasks.
+This decoupling of ``reading'' from ``acting'' accelerates exploration and enables rapid adaptation to unseen manipulation tasks.
 Building on this, \citet{yao2023learning} observes that many manipulation tasks come in symmetric pairs (``open left drawer'' vs. ``open right drawer'').
 It automatically generates symmetric language instructions using antonym rules and co-trains the MILLION backbone on both the original and symmetric tasks, leading to faster convergence and improved performance.
 Yet hand-crafted symmetry rules are not always applicable.